sdlab-naist/website/content/en/authors/yuka-kanegae/_index.md

 # Is this the primary user of the site?
 superuser: false

-# Role/position (e.g., Professor of Artificial Intelligence)
+# Role/position (e.g., Professor of Artificial Intelligence)role: Master Student
-role: Master Student
+role: Master's Student

 # Organizations/Affiliations
 organizations: